 As a past international sports person Brendan was fortunate enough to represent Australia for 13 years as a swimmer and was the Paralympic Champion, World Champion, World Record holder, Commonwealth Games and Australian multiple medallist.
 Brendan has been privileged to lead the Australian team on several occasions, such as the Australian Team Captain for the 1996 Atlanta Paralympic Games, and as the Opening Ceremony flag bearer in Sydney 2000 – Australia’s most successful sporting team.
 Brendan is an inductee in the Sunshine Coast Sports Hall of Fame, Swimming Queensland Hall of Fame, and a ‘Sporting Legend’ in Queensland’s Sports Hall of Fame.

 As a professional engineer Brendan worked on projects in Australia and overseas on the Oil Rigs in the North Sea.
 Brendan was the Institution of Engineers, Australia, Professional Engineer of the Year in 2000.
-Brendan is also a professional sport scientist (Level 2) and high performance manager with Exercise & Sports Science Australia (ESSA).
+Brendan is also a professional sport scientist (Level 2) and high-performance manager.

 The combination of sporting and professional achievements have been recognised as Brendan is the recipient of several awards such as Australia Day Sporting Awards, the Order of Australia Medal (OAM), and an Australian Sports Medal recipient.
 The impact of Brendan's research in human health and performance are demonstrated with research grants and publications in this discipline.